 C R Davis

-He later studied at Trinity College, Cambridge and McGill University,
+Davis then went on to study at Trinity College, Cambridge and McGill University,

 Montreal where he qualified as a mining engineer.

 He took flying lessons in New Jersey before becoming a British citizen in 1932 and returning to the United Kingdom in 1935,

 He lived in London during the 1930's and joined 601 Squadron,